--Explain three concepts of malaise in menopausal women.
+-Name three concepts of malaise in menopausal women.

--Explain three effects of fear of a decrease in sexual drive due to menopause.
+-Name three effects of fear of a decrease in sexual drive due to menopause.

--Explain three concepts related to menopausal stress.
+-Name three concepts related to menopausal stress.

--Explain three emotional symptoms found in menopausal clients.
+-Name three emotional symptoms found in menopausal clients.

 -Explain concepts of memory loss in menopausal clients.

--Explain three strategies that menopausal clients can use to help them cope with the day-to-day.
+-Name three strategies that menopausal clients can use to help them cope with the day-to-day.

--Explain the psychoanalytic theory of depression in menopause.
+-Explain psychoanalytic theory of depression in menopause.

--Explain how the social prejudice against aging in women is gender-bound.
+-Explain how is the social prejudice against aging in women gender-bound.